bomeara/sharedgovernance/README.md

 pak::pak("bomeara/sharedgovernance")
 ```

-Note the package will take several seconds, up to a minute or two, to
-load (i.e, when you call `library(sharedgovernance)`: it’s loading in
-about 100 MB of compressed data.
-Some of the functions may also take
-some time to run.
+Note that some of the functions may take some time to run – it can be
+doing operations across hundreds of thousands of rows (all majors by all
+degrees by all years by all institutions makes for a lot of data).

 ## Example